bouncmpe/rv24/README.md

 # Runtime Verification 2024

-We are pleased to invite you to submit papers for the 24th International Conference on Runtime Verification (RV'24), which will take place in Istanbul, Turkey on October 15-18, 2024.
+We are pleased to invite you to submit papers for the 24th International Conference on Runtime Verification (RV'24), which will take place in Istanbul, Turkey on October 15-17, 2024.

 ## Important Dates

-- Paper submission:
+- Paper submission: May 28, 2024
-- Notification:
+- Notification: June 25, 2024
-- Camera-ready:
+- Camera-ready: August 12, 2024
-- Conference: 15-18 October 2023
+- Conference: 15-17 October 2024

 ## Venue